polimi-cmls-23/group8-hw-JUCE-Synth101/README.md

 - Attack: sets the time it takes for the signal to rise
 - Release: sets the time it takes for the sound to decay when a key is released
-- Steps:.
-Indicates how many of the same noise waves are superimposed.
+- Steps: indicates how many of the same noise waves are superimposed.
 The generation of the noise is in fact an “additive one”, in the sense that a single noise signal is generated and then it is summed to some other identical replicas
 - Shift: controls the time shift of each individual noise wave mentioned above
 - Ratio: controls the amount of amplification of the noise signal